FillyPhan/Projects/README.md

 Visit https://fillyphan.github.io/Projects/

 # Future
-I would like to update this weekly to add everything I am currently working on, and also a games page.
+I would like to update this weekly to add everything I am currently working on and I would also like to style the page to be more mobile friendly.

 # Support
 Reach me for any feedback through Linkedin https://www.linkedin.com/in/cody-marshall-b869b7216/